signalchaindev/tempo/README.md

 1. Copy the `watcher.js` file into the root directory

-1. Copy the packages directory into the root directory
+1. Copy the `packages/tempo` directory into the root directory

 1. Make sure you are importing you typeDefs and resolvers from the tempo package